144.396 Tobacco use prevention.

 Subd.
-5. Statewide tobacco prevention grants. (a) To the extent funds are appropriated for the purposes of this subdivision, the commissioner of health shall award competitive grants to eligible applicants for projects and initiatives directed at the prevention of tobacco use.
+5. Statewide tobacco prevention grants. (a) The commissioner of health shall award competitive grants to eligible applicants for projects and initiatives directed at the prevention of tobacco use.
 The project areas for grants include:

 (1) statewide public education and information campaigns which include implementation at the local level; and

 (2) coordinated special projects, including training and technical assistance, a resource clearinghouse, and contracts with ethnic and minority communities.